Security-Onion-Solutions/securityonion/salt/sensoroni/files/analyzers/elasticsearch/README.md

 ![image](https://github.com/RyHoa/securityonion/assets/129560634/31c612d3-39f8-4d9e-881b-210c87a56b50)

 The following configuration options are available for:

-``api_key`` - API key used for communication with the Elastic Search API
+``api_key`` - API key used for communication with the Elasticsearch API (Optional if auth_user and auth_pwd are used)

-``auth_user`` - Username used for communication with elasticsearch database
+``auth_user`` - Username used for communication with Elasticsearch

-``auth_pwd`` - password used for communication with elasticsearch
+``auth_pwd`` - Password used for communication with Elasticsearch

 ``base_url`` - URL that connect to Elasticsearch VM on port 9200.
 Example format :"https://<your IP address>:9200

-``index`` - the index of the data in Elasticsearch database.
-Default value is _all
+``index`` - The index of the data in Elasticsearch database.
+Default value is _all.

-``num_results`` - the max number of results will be displayed
+``num_results`` - The max number of results will be displayed.
+Default value is 10.

-``time_delta_minutes`` - Range of time the users want the data.
+``time_delta_minutes`` - Range of time the users want the data in minutes.
 The value is in minutes and will be converted to days.
-Defaults value is is 1440
+Defaults value is is 1440.

-``timestamp_field_name`` - the name of your timestamp field name.
-Default value is @timestamp
+``timestamp_field_name`` - The name of your timestamp field name.
+Default value is @timestamp.

-``map`` -this is the dictionary of the field name in the user's Elasticsearch database.
+``map`` - This is the dictionary of the field name in the user's Elasticsearch database.
 Example value {"hash":"userhashfieldname"}.
 This value will map the Security Onion hash field name to user hash field name.

-``cert_path`` - this is the path to the certificate in the host for authentication purpose
+``cert_path`` - This is the path to the certificate in the host for authentication purpose (Required)

 This value should be set in the ``sensoroni`` pillar, like so: